GiGonzal/git-practice_gg/README.md

 adding a line in branch
 a third line
 =======
-Hello everyone, this is one line of writing! - GG
+Hello everyone, this is one line of writing! - GinezGonzalez